encrrr/sArena_Reloaded/readme.md

 *   Put a unique texture on Healers specifically, or only when there is Class Stacking.
 *   Show shields and overshields on healthbars.
 *   Hunter's Feign Death does not show up as dead but instead gets faded out a little bit.
+*   Frames are now class colored by default in starting room.
 *   Castbars immediately hide for easier interrupts.

 Other improvements: